 On the client side, your end users need to be able to easily connect to Cloudflare and, more importantly, your network.
 This connection is handled by Cloudflare WARP.
 This client can be rolled out to your entire organization in just a few minutes using your in-house MDM tooling and it establishes a secure connection from your users’ devices to the Cloudflare network.

-Follow the steps below to define your internal DNS resolver with Cloudflare for Teams and to resolve requests to your private network using Cloudflare Tunnel.
+Follow the steps below to define your internal DNS resolver with Cloudflare Zero Trust and to resolve requests to your private network using Cloudflare Tunnel.

 - Cloudflare Tunnel must be properly to route traffic to a private IP space.

 cloudflaredmust be connected to Cloudflare from your target private network.

 - Cloudflare WARP must be installed on end-user devices to connect your users to Cloudflare.